cloudmesh-community/book/chapters/doc/markdown.md

     ![This is the caption](images/example.png){#fig:labelwithoutspaces}

-    Any figure used in the text must be referred to with a figure cation and label as shown next
+    Any figure used in the text must be referred to with a figure cation and label.
+Images can not be embedded in itemized lists.

     Quotes are in our publications not only done with "quote" but also with `>` in front of each quoted line, it must be clearly indicated